BUFFINGTON: Benton the bigot

 Rep. Tommy Benton is an embarrassment to Jackson County.

-That's about the best thing one can say following Benton's latest loose-lips observations involving a black man.
+That's about the best thing one can say following Benton's derogatory comments about a black man.

-For those who haven't followed the story, Benton got on a local radio talk show program last week and utterly disparaged the late Rep. John Lewis.
+For those who haven't followed the story, Benton got on a local radio talk show program last week and disparaged the late Rep. John Lewis, an icon of the Civil Rights era.

 “John Lewis — His only claim to fame was that he got conked on the head at the [Edmund] Pettus bridge," Benton said.
 "And he has milked that for 50 years — or he milked it for 50 years.”